greengro/FitBet/README.md

 To use the container, run ```docker-compose up -d```.
 Now you can interact with the data using Django and at localhost:5555 and both the username and password is postgres.
 I would also recommend installing pgadmin4 (provides gui).

+Useful and Common Django Commands:

+python manage.py runserver - runs the web server so you can view the site

+python manage.py shell - allows you to view your database tables and the data within them

+python manage.py startapp app_name - creates a new app in your project called app_name

+To save edits to the database (creating or editing a database table), always run (in this order):
+1. python manage.py makemigrations
+2. python manage.py migrate